tina-pan-dev/news-search/README.md

 A search API helper module is located in `util/SearchApiHelper.js`.

 ## Features
-App takes user input to search for articles in the `Content` endpoint of the Guardian api.
-The app can be extended to search for articles by other publications if a published API is available.
+App takes user input to search for articles in the `Content` endpoint of the Guardian api

 The following features are included:
 * Article elements display *title* and *publication date* (formatted as DD/MM/YYYY)